Getting Treatment in Texas

 • Do they make you feel comfortable and respected?

-Cancer treatment is a long process and your care continues even in remission.
-You and your doctor must be able to build a good working relationship based on trust and respect.
-It takes more than medical knowledge and clinical skills to be a good fit — personality matters.
+Cancer treatment is a long process, and your care continues even in remission.
+You and your doctor must build a good relationship based on trust and respect.
+Being a good fit takes more than medical knowledge and clinical skills — personality matters.
 You and your doctor will need to work together as a team throughout your cancer care, so be sure to find a teammate you can work with in the long journey ahead.

 Dr. Eugene Choi - Peritoneal Mesothelioma Surgical Oncologist